erinvdoyle/tarot/README.md

   <img src="assets/documentation/font1.png" height="50px"/>
   </p>

-- The font "Uncial Antiqua" was chosen to evoke a mystical, fun, and old-timey feel, like something one might see at a fair
+- The font "Uncial Antiqua" was chosen to evoke a mystical, fun, and old-time feel, like something one might see at a fair

   <p align="center">
   <img src="assets/documentation/font2.png" height="50px"/>
   </p>

-- The font "Libre Baskerville" was chosen for readability and contrast so that all pertinent information could be read easily by all visitors
+- The font "Libre Baskerville" was chosen for readability and contrast so that all pertinent information could be read easily by visitors